 3.2 Text-first notes

-On the text_first_notes archetype (10 pages of handwritten and printed notes, bullets, and worked answers), DeepSeek scored 8.3% CER.
+On the text_first_notes page type (10 pages of handwritten and printed notes, bullets, and worked answers), DeepSeek scored 8.3% CER.
 Qianfan led at 5.9%, but DeepSeek's result is competitive and usable in production without heavy post-processing.

 3.3 Grounded output